daavsnts/markdown-previewer/README.md

 # markdown-previewer
-Markdown previewer built with React.
+Markdown previewer built with React using Vite.